Steemblocks/Steem-Local-HTML-Js-Tool/README.md

 ## Prerequisites

 To use these tools, you need:
-- Host the code locally on your desktop
 - A modern web browser.
 - A STEEM account with an active key.
 - An internet connection to interact with the STEEM blockchain.